Joe Ledley: Later career

 On 6 December 2019, Ledley joined Charlton Athletic on a short-term deal.
 He made his only appearance the day after, being substituted at half time in a 1–0 loss at Middlesbrough.

 On 23 February 2020, with his one-month contract at Charlton having expired, Ledley trained with Newport County but turned down a contract.
 He joined A League side Newcastle Jets until the end of the season in May.
 He was signed by former international teammate Carl Robinson.
 Due to a hiatus because of the COVID-19 pandemic, he remained with the club until August.

 In February 2021, Ledley was training at League One club Bristol Rovers.
 However, on 18 March, he joined League Two side Newport County until the end of the season.
 He made his debut two days later in the 1–0 defeat at home to Leyton Orient as a second-half substitute.
-He was an unused substitute in the playoff final at Wembley Stadium on 31 May which Newport lost by a single extra-time goal to Morecambe.
+He was an unused substitute in the play-off final at Wembley Stadium on 31 May which Newport lost by a single extra-time goal to Morecambe.
 On 4 June it was announced that he would leave at the end of his contract.

 On 14 November 2021, Ledley announced his retirement from football.